Mikep89/etl_with_dbt_and_composer/README.md

 ![image](storage.png)

 The DAG was setup to normalize the input data and prepare it for Big Query.
-Data was then loaded via the Gcs_To_BigQuery operator.
+Data was then loaded via the GcsToBigQueryOperator.

 ## Transform